Carleman Estimates for Backward Anisotropic Stochastic Parabolic Equations with General Dynamic Boundary Conditions and Applications: Introduction and Main Results

-For controllability results of stochastic parabolic equations with dynamic boundary conditions, we refer to \cite{elgrou22SPEwithDBC} for forward and backward stochastic parabolic equations with only reaction terms, \cite{Preprintelgrou231d} for a class of one-dimensional stochastic heat equations, \cite{elgroubacconvdbc} for backward stochastic parabolic equations that incorporate both reaction and convection terms, and \cite{withouextra} for the case of the forward stochastic heat equation with a time-space localized control in the drift term of the bulk equation, without extra forces.
-For controllability results concerning certain coupled forward-backward stochastic parabolic equations, we refer the reader to \cite{liu2014global,mulobjdynbc25}.
+Regarding controllability results for stochastic parabolic equations with dynamic boundary conditions, we refer to \cite{elgrou22SPEwithDBC} for forward and backward stochastic parabolic equations involving only zero-order terms, to \cite{Preprintelgrou231d} for a class of one-dimensional stochastic heat equations, to \cite{elgroubacconvdbc} for backward stochastic parabolic equations incorporating both reaction and convection terms, and to \cite{withouextra} for the forward stochastic heat equation with a time--space localized control acting in the drift term of the bulk equation, without additional forcing terms.
+For controllability results concerning certain coupled forward--backward stochastic parabolic equations, we refer the reader to \cite{liu2014global,mulobjdynbc25}.

-Following the classical duality argument, the controllability of linear stochastic partial differential equations, as explored in the previously cited works, can be proven through an observability problem for the corresponding adjoint equation.
-This involves unique continuation for approximate controllability and an observability inequality for null controllability.
-A key tool in proving these observability results (for both parabolic PDEs and SPDEs) is Carleman estimates, which provide energy estimates with exponential weights and parameters sufficiently large to absorb undesired lower-order terms.
-Carleman estimates, first introduced by Carleman in 1939 to prove the uniqueness of solutions for second-order elliptic partial differential equations with two variables (\cite{Carl39}), are essential not only for analyzing control problems (see \cite{lu2021mathematical}) but also for solving certain inverse problems (e.g., \cite{luWang2024InvProSPDES,luZhan2024InvProSPDES}).
+Following the classical duality approach, the controllability of linear stochastic partial differential equations, as studied in the aforementioned works, can be established by analyzing an observability problem for the corresponding adjoint equation.
+This approach relies on unique continuation properties to achieve approximate controllability and on observability inequalities to study null controllability and insensitizing control problems.
+A fundamental tool for proving such observability results—both for parabolic PDEs and SPDEs—is the use of Carleman estimates, which provide weighted energy estimates with sufficiently large parameters to absorb lower-order terms.
+Introduced by Carleman in 1939 to establish uniqueness results for second-order elliptic equations (see \cite{Carl39}), these estimates have played a crucial role in the study of control and inverse problems in the deterministic setting (see, e.g., \cite{Yamam2009invePrb}).
+More recently, in the stochastic setting, Carleman estimates have also become a central tool for studying control theory (see, e.g., \cite{lu2021mathematical}) as well as for analyzing inverse problems (see, for instance, \cite{luWang2024InvProSPDES,luZhan2024InvProSPDES}).

+For insensitizing control problems for certain classes of stochastic parabolic equations, we refer the reader to the following works: the forward stochastic heat equation is studied in \cite{yansun2011}, backward stochastic heat equations in \cite{liu2014global}, and forward stochastic degenerate parabolic equations in \cite{liu2019carleman}.
+Insensitizing control problems for a class of stochastic forward parabolic equations with dynamic boundary conditions are considered in \cite{barboelouk}.
+The stochastic Kuramoto--Sivashinsky equation is treated in \cite{luliu2025}.
+Against this background, the present paper investigates, for the first time, insensitizing control problems for forward anisotropic stochastic reaction--convection--diffusion equations with general dynamic boundary conditions.